opencognizance/CurrencyRateAssessor/README.md

 **Java**: The primary programming language for the project.

+**Rest Assured**: Java Library used to test REST web services and validate requests & responses.

 **Maven**: A build automation tool used for managing project dependencies and configurations (pom.xml).

 **Cucumber**: A testing framework that supports Behavior Driven Development (BDD), utilized for writing feature files and step definitions.